gtangg12/ClearCam/README.md

 Computes the disparity from stereo images.

 ### stereo_data
-Contains the Middlebury 2006 Dataset that we used to syntheize hazy data, which are stored in hazy_images.
-The respective computed disparity maps you see in project.pdf can be found in disparity maps.
+Contains the Middlebury 2006 Dataset that we used to syntheize hazy data, which are stored in hazy_images/.
+The respective computed disparity maps you see in project.pdf can be found in disparity_maps/.

 ### final_model
 Contains the code for and the final machine learning model we used in estimating the beta parameter.